LJFloor/RdwApi/README.md

 # RdwApi
 A wrapper for the Rdw OpenData Api

+## About
+This library is spread so that other developers don't have to bother with wrong status codes, integers in strings, incorrect boolean usage, weird date formats (yyyymmdd) and empty lists when an item isn't found.

 ## Endpoints
 For now the endpoints that are available are:
  - Car info
  - Car fuel info

 You **DON'T** need an Api Key for these endpoints.

 ## Usage
 ### Initialize